KalturaCommunity/platform-install-packages/doc/install-kaltura-redhat-based.md

 # Set SELINUX=permissive
 # Save /etc/selinux/config
 ```

+### Start of Kaltura installation
+This section is a step-by-step guide of a Kaltura installation without SSL.

-##### Install the Kaltura install repository
+#### Install the Kaltura install repository

 ```bash
 rpm -ihv http://installrepo.kaltura.org/releases/kaltura-release.noarch.rpm
 ```

-### Start of Kaltura installation
-This section is a step-by-step guide of a Kaltura installation without SSL.

 #### MySQL
 Please note that currently, only MySQL 5.1 is supported, we recommend using the official package supplied by the RHEL/CentOS repos which is currently 5.1.73.